zhudelong/elevator_button_recognition/README.md

 by [Delong Zhu](http://www.ee.cuhk.edu.hk/~dlzhu/) at Robotics, Perception, and AI Laboratory, CUHK

-For details, please refer to preprint [paper](http://www.ee.cuhk.edu.hk/~tgli/TingguangLi_files/IROS18_2028_FI.pdf)， the publication will be soon available.
+For details, please refer to our preprint [paper](http://www.ee.cuhk.edu.hk/~tgli/TingguangLi_files/IROS18_2028_FI.pdf)， the publication will be soon available.

 ### Introduction